 What are the Benefits?

-Owners of pets whose surgery was successful report positive changes in movement and behavior with their pet.
+Owners of pets whose stem cell implants were successful with reports of positive changes in movement and behavior with their pet.
+It can take several months to a year to see the full benefits.
 Some of the post-op behaviors include:

 - Fewer obvious signs of pain